lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## Routers in VIPER

-In VIPER, a Router is just another [VIP module](http://lyleresnick.com/blog/2017/08/29/A-Crash-Course-on-the-VIPER-Architecture), and it is normally implemented with a ViewController, a Presenter and a UseCase.
+A VIPER Router is just another [VIP module](http://lyleresnick.com/blog/2017/08/29/A-Crash-Course-on-the-VIPER-Architecture), and is normally implemented with a ViewController, a Presenter and a UseCase.
 A router is simply another module that knows how to display child scenes using a pattern.
-The biggest difference between a routing Module and a regular one is that the ViewController class displays child ViewControllers.
+The biggest difference between a routing Module and a regular one is that the ViewController class of the module displays child ViewControllers instead of views.

 A Router ViewController can be inherited from a NavigationController, a TabBarController, or a  PageViewController.
 A Custom Router inherits from a plain ViewController to create a *container*  ViewController.